Virus deaths, unemployment accelerating across Europe, US

 But the job losses in Europe appear to be far smaller than in the U.S. because of countries’ greater social safety nets.

+Estimates of those in China, the world’s second-largest economy, who have lost jobs or are underemployed run as high as 200 million.
+The government said Friday it would would provide an additional 1 trillion yuan ($142 billion) to local banks to lend at preferential rates to small- and medium-sized businesses that provide the bulk of employment.

-With more than 245,000 people infected in the U.S. and the death toll topping 6,000, sobering preparations were under way.
+With more than 245,000 people infected in the U.S. and the death toll topping 6,000, sobering preparations were underway.
 The Federal Emergency Management Agency asked the Pentagon for 100,000 body bags because of the possibility funeral homes will be overwhelmed, the military said.

-White House coronavirus task force coordinator Dr. Deborah Birx said U.S. infection data suggest Americans need to emulate those European nations that have started to see the speed at which the virus spreads slow down through strict social distancing.
+White House coronavirus task force coordinator Dr. Deborah Birx said U.S. infection data suggest Americans need to emulate those European nations that have started to see the spread of the virus slowing through strict social distancing.

 The Trump administration was formalizing new guidance to recommend Americans wear coverings such as non-medical masks, T-shirts or bandannas over their mouths and noses when out in public and preserve medical masks for those on the front lines.